 Q: Are you accepting post-docs?

-A. Yes, we are currently looking for postdocs in three areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially representation learning – suitable applicants will have experience with computational modeling, fMRI and clever experimental designs to test hypotheses), and 3. modeling of neural and behavioral data from rodent studies – suitable applicants will be proficient with reinforcement learning and computational modeling.
+A. Right now, our lab is full and we are not looking for new postdocs.
+We may have openings starting in 2022.
+In general, postdocs in the lab do research in one or more of these three areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially representation learning – suitable applicants will have experience with computational modeling, fMRI and clever experimental designs to test hypotheses, and 3. modeling of neural and behavioral data from rodent studies – suitable applicants will be proficient with reinforcement learning and computational modeling.

 Q: Are you accepting graduate students next year?